Cottonseed oil cake futures gain on positive cues

-Cottonseed oil cake prices rose 1.28 percent to Rs 3,237 per quintal in futures trade on Friday as speculators indulged in expanding their holdings in tune with a firm trend at the spot market.
+Cottonseed oil cake prices rose 1.44 per cent to Rs 3,300 per quintal in futures trade on Tuesday as speculators indulged in expanding their holdings in tune with a firm trend at the spot market.

-Market players mentioned the rise in cottonseed oil cake futures to the expansion of portfolios by investors.
+Market players mentioned the rise in cottonseed oil cake futures to expansion of portfolios by investors.

-On the National Commodity and Derivatives Exchange, cottonseed oil cake contracts for September was trading up to Rs 41, or 1.28 percent, at Rs 3,237 per quintal with an open interest of 31,590 lots.
+On the National Commodity and Derivatives Exchange, cottonseed oil cake contracts for September was trading up Rs 47, or 1.44 per cent, at Rs 3,300 per quintal with an open interest of 33,260 lots.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)